YuvrajPal27/YuvrajPal27/README.md

 ## 🎯 What I’m Up To

-- Sharpening my skills with React + TypeScript
+- Sharpening my skills with React
 - Exploring modern UI/UX practices
 - Frontend / Web Developer roles (internship or full-time)
   - ➡️ Challenging projects where I can learn & add value